stefanyayala/LLM-Sentiment-Analysis/README.md

 # Sentiment Analysis Project Using OpenAI API and Machine Learning

 ## Overview
-This project analyzes sentiments from a dataset of social media posts using OpenAI’s GPT model for nuanced sentiment classification.
-Additionally, it employs machine learning techniques to train a classifier based on the generated sentiments.
+This project analyzes sentiments from a dataset of social media posts using OpenAI’s GPT model for sentiment classification.
+Additionally, it employs machine learning techniques to train a classifier based on the categorized sentiments.
 The project adheres to OpenAI's API usage limits and implements rate limiting and batching mechanisms.

 ## Features
 - Downloads and preprocesses a social media sentiment dataset.
-- Integrates OpenAI GPT API to classify text into nuanced sentiment categories.
+- Integrates OpenAI GPT API to classify text into Positive, Negative, or Neutral sentiment categories.
-- Uses machine learning (Gradient Boosting) to train a model based on the sentiment data.
+- Uses machine learning (Random Forest) to train a model based on the sentiment data.
 - Implements rate limiting to respect API usage constraints (RPM, RPD).
 - Saves results and trained models for future use.